digitalocean/terraform-provider-digitalocean/website/docs/index.html.markdown

 * `spaces_secret_key` - (Optional) The secret access key used for Spaces API operations (Defaults to the value of the `SPACES_SECRET_ACCESS_KEY` environment variable).
+* `api_endpoint` - (Optional) This can be used to override the base URL for DigitalOcean API requests (Defaults to the value of the `DIGITALOCEAN_API_URL` environment variable or `https://api.digitalocean.com if unset).